planttheidea/fast-copy/README.md

 * `React` components
 * Custom constructors

-The following object types are copied directly, as they are either primitives, cannot be cloned, or the common use case is not to clone them:
+The following object types are copied directly, as they are either primitives, cannot be cloned, or the common use-case implementation does not expect cloning:

 * `AsyncFunction`
 * `Boolean`